AKapett/SDR_Quota_Setting_Bayesian_Model/README.md

 # SDR Territory Quota Forecasting with Bayesian Modeling

 This project analyzes SDR performance data to strategically forecast territory-level quotas and estimate the probability that each SDR will meet their target using Bayesian inference.
-The execution is presented in Jupyter, alongside an interactive Tableau dashboard reporting performance across employees, regions, products, and opportunity types.
-A second dashboard visualizes performance trends over time.
+The execution is presented in Jupyter, alongside interactive Tableau dashboards.
+In it there is performance reporting across employees, regions, products, and opportunity types.
+A second dashboard visualizes those performance trends over time.

 -> [Notebook](https://github.com/AKapett/SDR_Quota_Setting_Bayesian_Model/blob/main/SDR%20%20Quota%20Forecasting%20%26%20Rep%20Bayesian.ipynb)